WolffunService/parser-exercise/README.md

 - Keep your code clean, easy to read, and maintainable.
 - Write some tests for your code.
 - Using Docker Compose is a plus if you need to set up infrastructure.

+Your time is valuable, we know.
+Please aim to spend no more than 8 hours on this exercise in total and submit it within a week.
+If you have additional ideas to make the server more robust, feel free to share them in the README.
+We'd love to see them.